19JeHe92/HIWI_Interaktive_Grafik/README.md

 ### 2. Use XAMPP

+...

-No matter which way you started the server, now enter `localhost:8000` into the address bar of your browser.
+No matter which way you started the server, now enter `localhost:8000` (or only `localhost` when you're using XAMPP) into the address bar of your browser.
+(Localhost means the file is coming from your computer and not from an external server).

 The project should now be displayed in the browser window.

+## Change data